At 38 miles beyond the Homestead entrance to Everglades National Park, the outpost called Flamingo is too far down the road for many park visitors.

 I have long looked for good hiking trails in Everglades National Park and this time, a ranger explained to me why I haven’t found many: It’s a swamp.
 Of course.
 This really isn’t hiking country.

 Two shorter trails – the two-mile Bayshore Loop Trail and the one-mile Guy Bradley Trail – are located essentially within the Flamingo Marina/Campground complex and are definitely worth taking.
-(Here’s the trail map; you can get a copy at the visitor center.)
+(You can get a copy of the trail map at the visitor center.)

 As I reviewed longer hiking options near Flamingo, it seemed like a process of elimination: Coastal Prairie Trail “several feet of water on the trail;” Christian Point “challenging, with shoe-sucking mud;” Snake Bight Trail “worst mosquitos in the park.”